samyiin/IdentifierNameNormalization/README.md

 **Previous attempts**:
 1. In "How developers choose names" 2022: Feitelson identify typos by names with a Levenshtein distance less than equals 2.
 This means that if one name can be transformed into an dictionary word by up to 2 single-letter edits (insertion, deletion, or substitution), then it's the typo of the dictionary word (Given that we already ruled out the possibility of single letter, dictionary word, abbreviation.)
 (This approach is pretty good, but since we are passing things to LLM already, we will not use this approach, LLM can identify typos using common sense, which should be more effective than this algorithm.)

+## Heuristic Softword Parser
+I did some heuristics preprocessing in my own masters thesis to save money... (you don't have to, you can just pass everything to LLM).
+1. I prepared three dictionary to first identify English dictionary words, (very) common abbreviations and strings that represents programming types like "list".
+This part is taken directly from my EnglishDictionary project.
+Here is the link to it: https://github.com/samyiin/EnglishDictionary.git.
+2. We then filter out all the single letters and lable them as single letter (they might be abbreviation but I argue that most of the time they are too ambiguous to expand)
+3. For each softword, either they are in the set {single letter, dictionary, common abbreviation}, or if we can generate a split so that the first substring and the second substring are both in the set, then we conclude that this is the correct parse.
+4. Only for the rest of the unidentifiable softwords, we pass them to LLM.
+In our case, we only pass the hardword as the context for the unidentifiable softword, technically you can also pass in other context like the entire project, which should largely increase the accuracy.
+But money money....

+This approach reduced the amount of request from 160k down to 7k...
+So worth a try. (consider 7.5k is 6 dollars, 160k is around a hundred dollars..)

+## Semantic Softword Parser
+I basically pass this thinking process to LLM and tell it to parse according to certain format.
+Thanks to openai's function calling method, we can make sure the output of LLM is always accords to the given format.
+The trick here is to use function calling ability of Openai's assistant api, so that it will always return a json format defined by me.
+We are not actually calling any function, just need the formatting of output.
+I also find out that telling the model to reason before calling the function will greatly increase the accuracy of the results.
+(The semantic_softword_parser will check certain aspect of the results and if it's wrong then it will make the call again until success).

+The prompt is in *Utils/sys_msg.txt* and the function definition is in *Utils/function.txt*.
+The cheapest model that is smart enough is gpt-4.1-mini.
+The gpt-4.1-nano or gpt-4o-mini are not smart enough for the task.

 # Threats to Validation
 The first thing I notice, is that my framework of softword decomposition does not work for "made up words".
 Words such as "jsonify", which means change something to json format.
 Since this is a semantic parser, we are supoose to be able to identify such cases, since as human we understand this phrase.
 Or words such as "tokenizer", means the tool that tokenize something, (tokenize also is a made up word that means to convert something into tokens...).
 Other examples are "configurator", "validator".